shakawathasan/Lumiere/README.md

   be too slow to run on every live video frame, which is why the *live preview* still uses the cheaper CSS-filter pipeline from the original booth, and the editing panel only touches already-captured stills.
-- **The 2×6/4×6 templates at "Large" (450 DPI)** produce genuinely large canvases (up to ~1800×2700px), so the live Studio preview may feel very slightly less snappy while dragging sliders on that combination — the final output quality is the point of that setting, so this is an intentional trade-off rather than a bug.
 - **QR codes** encode whatever text/link you type into the QR field — there's no backend here to auto-generate a hosted link to the photo itself, so it's most useful for something like an event URL or a note.